grafana/k6-docs/src/data/markdown/docs/20 jslib/01 jslib/k6chaijs/10 describe(name, function).md

 excerpt: 'Entry point for creating test cases.'
 ---

-To declare a new test case you call the `describe(name, function)` function.
+To declare a new test case, call the `describe(name, function)` function.
-Test case name should be unique within the script, otherwise, the test cases will to be grouped.
+The test case name should be unique within the script.
+If it's not, the test cases will be grouped.

 Behind the scenes, the `describe()` function creates a k6 [group](/javascript-api/k6/group-name-fn).